wainersm/kc-documentation/Developer-Guide.md

 > **Note:**
 >
 > - You should only do this step if you are testing with the latest version of the agent.
+[Build a agent](#build-a-custom-kata-agent---optional)

 ```
 $ sudo install -o root -g root -m 0550 -t ${ROOTFS_DIR}/bin ../../agent/kata-agent